A little more about my practice

 Life transitions

-Big or small, life is filled with transitions, or pauses as I like to call them.
-You may feel something is not quite right at home, work or just within yourself or you may have experienced a significant loss or sudden trauma.
-In times of stress, we often forget how strong we can be, that our problems are not who we are, they are something that occur externally to us.
-Deep down, we all possess the knowledge, strength and resilience to cope during these times, however, sometimes we just need someone to walk beside us as we find our way.
+Big or small, life is filled with transitions…or pauses…as I like to call them and in times of stress or change, we often forget how strong we are, that our problems are not who we are, they are something that occur externally to us.
+You may be struggling with the challenges that come with caring for aging parents, dealing with conflict or change in the workplace or recovering from a traumatic event.
+Deep down, we all possess the knowledge, strength and resilience to cope during these times, however, sometimes we just need someone to quietly walk beside us as we find our way.

 Grief and loss